 - Password policies – Passwords should be set individually and use NIST best practices.

 - Web practices and protection – Educating employees about how their actions online make a difference.

 - Email practices and protection – Phishing attacks are mostly found in email, so educating them about email best practices.
 Sending out practice ones can be helpful as well.

 - Preventative measures – Educating your staff about all the things you do to protect company data, their PII, and the investment it takes to do so.

 Once they are educated properly, they should be ready to help you secure your business.
-If you would like help developing a strategy to protect your network and educate your staff, reach out to the IT professionals at Symmetric IT Group today at (813) 749-0895 and check out our information security and business continuity pages.
+If you would like help developing a strategy to protect your network and educate your staff, reach out to the IT professionals at COMPANYNAME today at PHONENUMBER and check out our information security and business continuity pages.